jhuckaby/zeroupload/README.md

 	}
 ```

 This will make all drop zones glow blue when files are hovered over them.
-This is the same effect used in the demo test page.
+This is the same effect used in the [demo test page](//pixlcore.com/demos/zeroupload/).

 ## Events

-ZeroUpload fires a number of events in response to actions taking place.
-You can catch these events and execute custom code, such as displaying an upload progress indicator, and a completion notice.
+ZeroUpload fires a number of events in response to various actions taking place.
+You can catch these events and execute custom code, such as displaying an upload progress indicator, a completion notice, and/or an error dialog.
 To hook events, use the `ZeroUpload.on()` function, and pass in an event name, and a callback function.
 Here are all the events you can listen in on:

 ### Start Event